michielpauw/n-puzzle/README.md

 n-puzzle
 ========

+# clone repo
+git clone git@github.com:michielpauw/n-puzzle.git michielpauw

+# make sure all gems are there
+cd michielpauw
+bundle

+# start server
+rails s

+Notes on Beta release:
+- I realized a little bit late that PuzzleStart and PuzzleGame should actually be one activity.
+I will fix this before the Alpha-release, also giving me an opportunity of cleaning up the mess in both activities.
+- As of now I have not been able to implement functioning up/back buttons.
+I will fix this.
+- I need to create edges around my tiles.
+- My MainActivity class will display a nicer list of pictures in the Alpha-release.
+- As of now I have not been able to support pictures of which the dimensions are smaller than the screen size of a phone.

 A fun little game for Android where you're supposed to rearrange a shuffled picture to its original shape.

 Overview: